RDNW Iron Condor Strategy

 - What is a iron condor on RDNW?

 - A iron condor on RDNW is the iron condor strategy applied to RDNW (stock).
 The strategy is structurally neutral / range-bound: An iron condor sells a call spread and a put spread at strikes outside spot, collecting net premium that is kept if the underlying stays inside the inner short strikes.
-With RDNW stock trading near $7.92, the strikes shown on this page are snapped to the nearest listed RDNW chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With RDNW stock at $6.29 on the most recent close, the strikes shown on this page are snapped to the nearest listed RDNW chain strike and the premiums come straight from that session's bid/ask midpoint.

 - How are RDNW iron condor max profit and max loss calculated?